-He covers more than just the rules.
+Bruce covers more than just the rules.
 There’s usually a small description, and example, then the next topic.
-Bruce gives the history of the rule of thirds, then explains why you don’t always want to follow it.
+He gives the history of the rule of thirds, then explains why you don’t always want to follow it.

 If you want a primer that you can keep going back to, read this one.

-· Own a compact camera/phone camera (This will help you improve your vision actually) first and work with it for at least six months.
+· First, you have to own a compact camera/phone camera (This will help you improve your vision actually) and work with it for at least six months.
 Try different angles and subjects.

 · Understand the parameters of photos, that is what collectively creates a photo.
 This includes ISO, aperture, shutter speed, white balance, metering, focusing, framing, lighting, angles, lenses, etc.